The Apogee to Apogee Path Sampler: The Apogee to Apogee Path Sampler

 Between such a pair of points at $l$ and $l+1$ there is a hypothetical point, $a$ with $l<a<l+1$ where the particle's potential has reached a local maximum, which we call an \emph{apogee}.
 Under the exact, continuous dynamics, this point would, of course, be realised, but under the discretised dynamics the probability of this is $0$.
 We call each of the realised sections of the path between a pair of consecutive apogees (\emph{i.e.}, each portion with a different colour and symbol in Figure \ref{fig.showSegments}) a \emph{segment}.
 Each segment consists of the time-ordered list of position and momentum at each point between two consecutive apogees.

 Instead of integrating forward for $L$ steps, one can imagine integrating both forwards and backwards in time from $z_0=(x_0,p_0)$ until a certain number of apogees have been found.
 The right pane of Figure \ref{fig.showSegments} shows the segment to which the current point belongs, which we denote $\cS_0(z_0)$, together with two segments forward and one segment backward.
 We denote the $j$th segment forward by $\cS_j(z_0)$ and the $j$th segment backward by $\cS_{-j}(z_0)$.
 We abbreviate the ordered collection of segments from $\cS_a(z_0)$ to $\cS_b(z_0)$ as $\cS_{a:b}(z_0)$.
 Thus, the right panel of Figure \ref{fig.showSegments} shows the positions from $\cS_{-1:2}(z_0)$.
-For a particular point $z'=(x',p')\in \cS_{a:b}$, we denote the segment to which is belongs by $\cS_{\#}(z';z_0)$.
+For a particular point $z'=(x',p')\in \cS_{a:b}$, we denote the segment to which it belongs by $\cS_{\#}(z';z_0)$.

-The following \emph{segment invariance property}, is vital to both the simplicity and correctness of our algorithm.
+The following \emph{segment invariance property} is vital to both the simplicity and correctness of our algorithm.
 For $a\le b$, any $z$ and any $z'\in \cS_{a:b}(z)$

+The quantities $a'$, $b'$ and $c'$ correspond to $a$, $b$ and $c$ but from the point of view of $z'$ rather than $z$.
 For the right panel of Figure \ref{fig.showSegments}, for example, picking any $z'=(x',p')$ from $\cS_1(z_0)$, $\cS_{-2:1}(z')$ would give the same ordered set of segments as illustrated in the figure.
-This is because the numerical intergation scheme is deterministic and skew reversible, so the apogees would all occur in exactly the same positions with exactly the same momenta.
+This is because the numerical integration scheme is deterministic and skew reversible, so the apogees would all occur in exactly the same positions with exactly the same (up to a possible sign flip) momenta.